 By Barak Barfi

-Barak Barfi is a research fellow at the New America Foundation.
-This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).
+Barak Barfi is a research fellow with the New America Foundation.
+This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.